thegoonies/thegoonies.github.io/_posts/2021-03-21-securinetctf-2021-killshot.md

 The runtime operates in 3 steps:
  1. Step 1 gives us a controlled format string after making sure we can't use `%n` to write to arbitrary locations.
 It is however sufficient to leak everything else we need (libc pointers, exe mapped pointers, etc.) to defeat ASLR.
  2. Step 2 gives a totally arbitray write: we can overwrite 8 bytes at any location of our choosing
- 3. Step 3 (last) offers some very basic heap manipulation: we can either create
+ 3. Step 3 (last) offers some very basic heap manipulation: we can either
     - create new chunks of controlled size and write the content (i.e. `malloc`+`read`)
     - free those chunks (i.e. `free`)